Literary Agent

 Ariel Kaplan is the author of The Pomegranate Gate, first in a lush fantasy trilogy inspired by Jewish mythology and set in a fictional Spain during the Inquisition (US: Erewhon Books; UK: Solaris/Rebellion), forthcoming in Summer 2023.
 She is also the author of three YA novels: Grendel’s Guide to Love and War, We Regret to Inform You, and We Are the Perfect Girl.

-Ada Hoffmann is the author of The Outside and The Fallen, in a trilogy of mindbending science fiction in the vein of Ann Leckie with a Lovecraftian undertone.
+Ada Hoffmann is the author of The Outside trilogy in a trilogy of mindbending science fiction in the vein of Ann Leckie with a Lovecraftian undertone.
 The Outside was nominated for the Philip K. Dick Award and Compton Crook Award.
 Hoffmann’s short fiction has been published in Strange Horizons, Asimov’s, and Uncanny, and in two year’s-best anthologies.
-She is the winner of the Friends of the Merrill Collection Short Story Contest and has been longlisted for the BSFA award.
+They are the winner of the Friends of the Merrill Collection Short Story Contest and has been longlisted for the BSFA award.
+Their next book is Ignore All Previous Instructions (Tachyon, 2026).

 Kelly Robson’s fiction has appeared in Asimov’s Science Fiction, Tor.com, Clarkesworld Magazine, and elsewhere.
 She won the 2018 Nebula for her novelette A Human Stain, and the 2016 Aurora Award for the novella Waters of Versailles.
 She has also been a finalist for the World Fantasy Award, Theodore Sturgeon Award, Sunburst Award, and John W. Campbell Award for Best New Writer.
 Her stories have appeared in many year’s best anthologies, and she is a regular columnist at Clarkesworld.
 She is the author of novellas Gods, Monsters, and the Lucky Peach and High Times in the Low Parliament.